aionnetwork/aion-docs/developers/tools/dashboard/overview.md

 ### Accounts

-**Accounts** on an Aion network are the things that are able to sign and send any transaction to the network using their balance of Aion to pay the NRG cost.
+**Accounts** on an Aion network are the things that can sign and send any transaction to the network using their balance of Aion to pay the NRG cost.
 This page will be helpful to determine an account's balance or see their past transactions.

 The upper part of the **Account Details** page contains the following: